 What items do you include in your financial portfolio?
-The first things that come to mind are often cash, stocks, bonds, and maybe real estate holdings.
-At Howard Kaye, though, we believe if you’re not including life insurance within your portfolio, you’re missing out on perhaps the most efficient and multi-faceted asset available.
+Often, the first things that come to mind are cash, stocks, bonds, and real estate.
+At Howard Kaye, we believe that if you’re not considering life insurance as an asset within your portfolio, you’re missing out on one of the most efficient and versatile financial tools available.
+Viewing life insurance as an asset can provide significant benefits, from tax-deferred growth to estate planning solutions.
+Let’s explore how life insurance can enhance your financial strategy and offer unparalleled flexibility.

 If you thought life insurance is more of an expense than an asset, or that its primary purpose is to replace income upon the death of the insured, then we have a lot to show you about its broader functionality.
 In fact, for many people—particularly those with substantial assets—replacing income is either a secondary objective or perhaps not an objective at all.